A steaming bowl of beef stew with root vegetables and a rich flavor base made from well browned meat and aromatic red wine is classic comfort food.

 - Brown beef on all sides in hot pan.
 For best results, do this in two or three batches.
 Remove finished beef before adding more beef and oil as needed.

-- Add beef and any juices that have collected to pan.
+- Return beef and any juices that have collected to pan.
 Mix well.

-- Let rest for 10 minutes before serving, garnish with rosemary or parsley.
+- Let rest for 10 minutes before serving, garnish with parsley.

 What to serve with Beef Stew?